classpert/bapl-class-language/README.md

 For this course, Roberto continuously updates the file interpreter.lua.
 To help the students understand the progress of the course, each end-of-lesson version of the file will be located in a folder called "lesson-NUMBER".
 The NUMBER in the folder name represents the number of the lesson, with a total of 8 lessons in the course.
 This way, students can easily compare their work with Roberto's or refer back to previous versions of the file for any reason.

-In each folder, there's also a README.md with a link for the code difference (in git format) for convenience.

 `lesson-0` folder is a clean slate.